 - The Primary Health Care Research and Information Service (PHCRIS): providing support in the area of dissemination and knowledge-exchange.

-In 2005 the Department of Health and Ageing developed a Strategic Plan for Phase two of the PHCRED Strategy following a process of stakeholder consultation.
-A Strategic Plan outlines the new vision and purpose for the Strategy as well as a set of clear goals and performance measures.
+In 2005 the Department of Health and Ageing developed a Strategic Plan for Phase Two of the PHCRED Strategy, following a process of stakeholder consultation.
+A Strategic Plan outlined the new vision and purpose for the Strategy, as well as a set of clear goals and performance measures.

-An independent evaluation of the PHCRED Strategy took place during 2008, with the final report provided to the Department of Health and Ageing in 2009.
+An independent evaluation of the PHCRED Strategy took place in 2008, with the final report provided to the Department of Health and Ageing in 2009.

-Over the period 2010-2014 the PHCRED Strategy (Phase three) will build and communicate an evidence base to support decision making around primary health care, focused on the priority areas of the National Primary Health Care Strategy which are:
+Over the period 2010-2014, Phase Three of the PHCRED Strategy built and communicated an evidence base to support decision making around primary health care, focused on the priority areas of the National Primary Health Care Strategy which include:

 - Improving quality, safety, performance and accountability.

-- The Australian Primary Health Care Research Institute (APHCRI) is tasked with providing leadership in Primary Health Care Research and establishing a new network of collaborative Centres of Research Excellence (CRE's)
+- Australian Primary Health Care Research Institute (APHCRI): tasked with providing leadership in Primary Health Care Research and establishing a new network of collaborative Centres of Research Excellence (CRE's)

-- The Primary Health Care Research and Information Service (PHCRIS) is funded to undertake a broad range of knowledge translation, sharing and exchange activities.
+- Primary Health Care Research and Information Service (PHCRIS): funded to undertake a broad range of knowledge translation, sharing and exchange activities.

-- National Health and Medical Research Council (NHMRC) has funding to support a small number of four year NHMRC Co-funded Career Development and Early Career Fellowships focussed on priorities identified in the National Primary Health Care Strategy.
+- National Health and Medical Research Council (NHMRC): funded to support NHMRC Co-funded Career Development and Early Career Fellowships, focussed on priorities identified in the National Primary Health Care Strategy.

-- the effectiveness and efficiency of the Strategy and its individual components
+- evaluate the effectiveness and efficiency of the Strategy and its individual components

-- the appropriateness of the Strategy and its individual components in terms of taking into account the recommendations from the evaluation of phase two, and in meeting current and potential future needs
+- evaluate the appropriateness of the Strategy and its individual components, taking into account the recommendations from the evaluation of phase two, to meet current and potential future needs

-- opportunities for possible future improvements to the Strategy, and/or alternative options to the Strategy.
+- assess opportunities for possible future improvements to the Strategy, and/or alternative options to the Strategy.

-For more information about Phase three of the PHCRED Strategy please visit the Australian Government Department of Health website.
+For more information about Phase Three of the PHCRED Strategy please visit the Australian Government Department of Health.